-Being a producer in a number of countries, Fyffes uses the digital Salary Matrix to calculate the current total remuneration of employees including bonuses and the value provided by in-kind benefits.
-This allows us to use a single harmonized tool to compare this remuneration with the applicable country living wage benchmark and easily identify gaps, if any.
-This information then can be used to find solutions in collaboration with all our internal and external stakeholders.
+Being a producer in a number of countries, Fyffes calculates the current total remuneration of employees including bonuses and the value provided by in-kind benefits with the Salary Matrix.
+This allows us to use a single harmonized tool to easily identify gaps, if any.
+We can use this information to find solutions in collaboration with all our internal and external stakeholders.

 – Julie Cournoyer, Fyffes